terminal42/escargot/README.md

     * Either `http` or `https` schema
     * The node does not have `rel="nofollow"` set
     * The node does not have the type attribute set or it is set and the value equals to `text/html`
-    * The URI is allowed by the configured allowed hosts (by default just the same host as the base URI)
+    * The URI is allowed by the configured allowed hosts (by default just the same as one of the base URI collection hosts)

    By providing your own implementation of the `UriFilterInterface` you can completely customize the filtering to your needs.